Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Relation to Migdal's Theorem

-A convenient statement of Migdal's theorem is: Due to the large difference in mass between the electron and the nuclei (i.e., the fact that $v_s/v_f$ is small), energy transfer between electrons and phonons is ineffecient so all electronic excitations need to have a small energy transfer.
-In momentum space (the natural view on electrons in metals), if a propagator starts with an electron close to the Fermi surface ($v_f$ sets the scale for ``close'', $\Delta E = v_f \Delta k$, with $\Delta k$ the distance to the Fermi surface), then this entire propagator needs to be close to the Fermi surface, and this restricts the integrals over momenta (Fig.~\ref{fig:migdal}).
-Comparing the vertex correction diagram with the self-energy insertion diagram (Dyson series of $G_0$ and $\Sigma$), the former is dominated by the latter because of the available volume in the momentum space integral.
+A convenient statement of Migdal's theorem~\cite{Migdal58,Schrieffer18} is: Due to the large difference in mass between the electron and the nuclei (i.e., the fact that $v_s/v_f$ is small), energy transfer between electrons and phonons is ineffecient, so all internal electronic propagators in diagrams need to have an energy close to the Fermi level.
+Here, the scale for being close in energy is set by the phonon properties, i.e., by the sound velocity $v_s$ (or the phonon frequency $\omega_d$).
+The theorem applies to metals, so it is natural to consider the implications of this in momentum space.
+A vertex correction is shown in Fig.~\ref{fig:migdal}.
+The momenta $\kv_1$ and $\kv_2$ both need to be close to the Fermi level in energy, this restricts the integrals over the internal momenta to a small region around the Fermi surface and suppresses the relative correction of the vertex correction diagram by a factor $\omega_D/E_F$.

 Here, in a low-energy description of wide band gap systems, $\omega,W \ll \delta$, energy transfer via the Coulomb interaction is inefficient, so electronic excitations again need to involve a small energy transfer.
-It costs energy to move charge through an insulator in real space, so if an electron starts at location $\Rv_1$ then the end point of the propagator needs to be close to $\Rv_1$ as well.
-This restricts the integrals over real space.
-Comparing the vertex correction diagram with the RPA diagram (Dyson series of $V$ and $\Pi$), the former is dominated by the latter because of the available volume in the real-space integral.
+If an electron starts at location $\Rv_1$ then the end point of the propagator needs to be close to $\Rv_1$ as well.
+This restricts the integrals over real space in the vertex correction and suppresses their relative magnitude.